(2021.04.15) Interim Evaluation of Trident L 40 Meter Performance

 [For discussion, azimuth patterns and text below use "up" as North and the intended 160m pattern maximum.
 The optimum direction looks from the far end of the horizontal toward the bend.
 Real life maximums will rotate with actual horizontal wire orientation.
 To obtain patterns below in reality, the horizontal wire would have to be North-South, with the supported bend on the North end, as at K2AV.]

-Important: The trident wire's angle and spacing from the horizontal wire, shape and length are critical to the shape of the 40 meter pattern.
+Important: The trident wire's angle and spacing from the horizontal wire, straight line shape and length are critical to the shape of the 40 meter pattern.
 Unfortunately, small trident wire changes make large pattern changes.
-Do not change the trident wire length or orientation to adjust R, X, or SWR.Note: If you only want to add 80m to a 160 InvL/IsoT/FCP see You will not need the Trident wire and extra switching and matching circuitry for 40m.
+Do not adjust the trident wire in any way to change R, X, or SWR.Note: If you only want to add 80m to a 160 InvL/IsoT/FCP see To add 80m only to the L/FCP, you will not need the Trident wire and its extra 40m switching and matching circuitry.

 Adding 80 and 40 brings complexity to the feedpoint and the shack, often requires purchasing a few expensive components.
-But the three low bands in one setup sharing scarce property resources would be worth it.
+But the three low bands in one setup sharing scarce property resources could be worth it.
 New components can be bought.
-But most cannot increase their acreage.
+But most hams cannot increase their acreage for a hobby.
 A solidly performing Trident L replacing old antennas could release space to add new or improve remaining antennas.

 The 160m L used on 80m became an end-fed half-wave, an efficient single wire antenna proven to K2AV for decades in the cauldron of year-round short- and long-haul 80m traffic nets.
 The hurdle was how to use the 160 FCP as an 80m counterpoise.
 The solution added a high voltage vacuum relay short from FCP feed to FCP third wire center for 80m operation.
 Then we added 80m high-Z matching at the feedpoint.
 160+80 on a 160m L/FCP is now out there and working well.